 THE HEAL INITIATIVE CURRICULUM

 The HEAL Initiative curriculum is designed to educate and train its fellows in health equity, action, and leadership within the context of global health delivery.
 In keeping with our mission of health equity and collaboration, the HEAL curriculum is intended for both rotating and site fellows.
-All participants complete a month-long intensive global health Bootcamp at the start of the program, followed by two years of ongoing interactive curricula.
-In addition to an online Master in Public Health, HEAL fellows will come away with a set of robust and versatile skills that reflect the core competencies of global health delivery.
+All participants complete a month-long intensive global health training at the start of the program, followed by two years of ongoing interactive curricula.
+HEAL fellows will come away with a set of robust and versatile skills that reflect the core competencies of global health delivery.